handy-messaging-framework/handy-messaging4j-docs/integrations/apache-kafka-connector.md

 </dependency>
 ```

 The `system` parameter in the configuration profile should be `kafka`.
-[Read more on configuration file here](../configuration.html).
 The `consumer` and `producer` properties in the configuration file should be any valid Apache Kafka properties.
-More details on these properties can be read [here](https://kafka.apache.org/intro).
+[More details on these properties can be read here](https://kafka.apache.org/intro).
 For the consumer the 2 mandatory properties required by the HMF4J framework are `max.messages.per.batch` and `max.poll.duration.millis.`

 A sample of the configuration file for Apache Kafka system looks like below: